JackScottAU/SNOCOM/README.md

 -i is the input tape file (required)

--o is the output tape file
+-o is the output tape file (required)

--dX is the debug verbosity level
+-d specifies debugging mode, where a STOP instruction will enter the debugger rather than quitting.

 -v shows version info